MartinMalinda/ember-hiding-menu/README.md

 # Ember-hiding-menu

-Simple addon that allows content to be hidden on scrolling down and reappering on scrolling up.
+Simple addon that allows content to be hidden on scrolling down and reappear on scrolling up.
 (By toggling a class).

 DEMO: https://martinmalinda.github.io/ember-hiding-menu/